aschrad2/travel-website/README.md

 ## Technologies Used

-_Used HTML, CSS, JavaScript, Node.Js for the server, and maybe React/MongoDb/MySQL_
+_Used HTML, CSS, JavaScript, Node.Js for the server, and maybe React/MongoDb/MySQL.
+For the gradient image background I used https://uigradients.com/#Summer_

 ### License